learning-zone/bootstrap-css-basics/README.md

 #### Q. Define Bootstrap.

-Answer: Bootstrap is a front-end framework that is used for creating HTML, CSS, and JS web applications.
+ Bootstrap is a front-end framework that is used for creating HTML, CSS, and JS web applications.
 Its layout is very responsive, easy and fast to use.
 It mostly focuses on building a mobile application with having design templates for creating UI like Dropdown, Forms, Buttons, Alerts Tab, etc.

 #### Q. Why Bootstrap is used for Mobile Web Development?

-Answer: It is used for Mobile Web development because it has responsive designs and templates which is easy to use.
+ It is used for Mobile Web development because it has responsive designs and templates which is easy to use.

 #### Q. Explain the features of Bootstrap.

-Answer: Its Features include:
+ Its Features include:

 Open Source for use
 Compatibility with all browsers.